The limit is .

 The numerical evidence suggests that as approaches from the left, the values of are decreasing without bound.
 We conclude that

 This result has geometric significance.
-It means that the line is a vertical asymptote for the graph of the function
+It means that the line is a vertical asymptote for the graph of the equation

 Now determine the limit (type infinity for and -infinity for ):

-In the following example, we discuss limits as the input .
-If then is increasing without bound and we can use very large numbers for in our table.
+In the following example, we discuss limits as the input goes to .
+If then is increasing without bound, and we can use very large numbers for in our table.

 Since , we will use powers of ten to generate large values of when constructing our table: